shu-htk/tip-dev/doc/ref/write.md

 ```

 ## option
-### option with quotted argument by ""
+### option with quoted argument by ""

-- `fs:` field separater
+- `fs:` field separator

 ## argument list of variable names

-> argument list of variable names is separated by conmma with no spaces.
+> argument list of variable names is separated by comma with no spaces.

 ## wild-card matching to the variable name